m-reza-rahman/jboss-eap-on-app-service/README.md

 ## Setup Managed JBoss EAP
 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Web App'.
 Hit create.
 * Enter jakartaee-cafe as application name and select jakartaee-cafe-group-`<your suffix>` as the resource group.
 Choose Java 17 as your runtime stack and JBoss EAP 8 as the Java web server stack.
-For the pricing plan, pick the free tier.
+You can optionally pick the free tier for your pricing plan.
 Hit create.

 ## Setup Environment Variables
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
 Open the Settings -> Environment variables panel.
 * Add the following variables: DB_HOST=jakartaee-cafe-db-`<your suffix>`.postgres.database.azure.com, DB_USERNAME=postgres, DB_PASSWORD=Secret123!.

 ## Setup Health Check
+* Note that you cannot set up a health check on the free tier, so skip this if you chose the free tier.
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
 Open the overview panel.
 * Click on Health Check -> Not Configured.
 Select 'Enable'.
 For the path enter '/rest/coffees'.
 Hit save.

 ## Setup Scale Out
+* Note that you cannot use scale out on the free tier, so skip this if you chose the free tier.
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
 Open the scale out panel.
 * Select automatic.
 Hit save.